 The bath is large, with an elegant claw foot tub and a crystal chandelier.
 Or, if you prefer a shower, it's a short stroll to the horse stable that has a nice bathroom with large walk-in shower.

-We provide basic toiletry/bath items, hair dryer, iron and ironing board.
-Full kitchen includes cookware, dishes, and basic pantry items.
-For your first night, we welcome you with a bottle of bubbly and all the fixin's for a hearty breakfast.
+We provide basic toiletry/bath items, hair dryer, iron and ironing board, bath bombs and bubbles, facial masks.
+Full kitchen includes cookware, dishes, and basic pantry items, and condiments.
+For your first night, we welcome you with a bottle of bubbly and all the fixin's for a hearty breakfast on your first morning.